 Open (read) the data.
 In the menu bar, select File, Open and find the folder/directory where you installed EpiData.
 You can also type read in the command line.

-In the subfolder “samples”, Select “bromar.rec” or bromar.epx.
-Depending on you computer defaults, you may not see the extension .rec or .epx.
+In the subfolder “samples”, Select clinical example.epx.
+Depending on your computer defaults, you may not see the extension epx.
 Double click on the file name and you will see some information about the data in the output window.
-How many records and fields ?

-This data set has data gathered at a Marathon race.
+This sample project file contains a number of related data sets.
+The command list ds shows these, along with some information on each.
 A copy of data is read into memory, so that all data manipulation and analyses are done quickly.

 Browse the data.
 Every time you open a data file it is good practice to view the data.
 You do this with the F6 function key or by typing browse in the command line.
 Analysis shows you a spreadsheet of the data.
 You can move and resize the data browser window.
 Keep it open while you do your analyses.
+Browse opens a new view of the data, exactly how they are at the time of issuing the browse command.

+With options when you start browse you may arrange or change the view, e.g. value labels or values or changing the caption as shown below.

+Edit data, structure or content.
+In analysis several commands exist, which will create, edit or modify datasets or variables.
+The command edit ds is shown here.
+The help file shows the possible options, variations and suggestions.

+The commands show above will read a project file, rename the datasets inside the project, browse the first dataset, change to the second dataset (use) and show it in a browser.

 Get a table of frequencies.
-In the command prompt (F4 will move the cursor there quickly) write freq agegrp.
-If you prefer to avoid typing variable, you can open the variables window (F3) and then double click on the variable you want.
+In the command prompt (F4 will move the cursor there quickly) write freq sputum.
+If you prefer to avoid typing variable names, you can open the variables window (F3) and then double click on the variable you want.
 You will see that the variable name is copied to the command prompt.
 If you now press enter, the frequency table will be shown.